Girls' War: The consequences

 Eventually Henry Williams persuaded the warriors to stop the fighting.
 Reverend Samuel Marsden had arrived on a visit and over the following weeks he and Henry Williams attempted to negotiate a settlement in which Kororāreka would be ceded by Pōmare II as compensation for Hengi's death, which was accepted by those engaged in the fighting.
 However, the duty of seeking revenge had passed to Mango and Kakaha, the sons of Hengi; they took the view that the death of their father should be acknowledged through a muru, or compensation-seeking expedition, against tribes to the south.
 It was within Māori traditions to conduct a muru against tribes who had no involvement in the events that caused the death of an important chief.

 Mango and Kakaha did not commence the muru until January 1832.
 Tītore led the expedition.
 The Revd.
 Henry Willams accompanied the warriors, without necessarily believing that he could end the fighting, but with the intention of continuing to persuade the combatants as to Christian teaching of peace and goodwill.
 The journal of Henry Williams provides an extensive account of this expedition, which can be described as an incident in the so-called Musket Wars.
 The Ngāpuhi warriors were successful in fights on the Mercury Islands and Tauranga, with the muru continuing until late July 1832.

 The war did not end, as in February 1833 Tītore led a party of Te Rarawa, allies of the Ngāpuhi, from the North Cape back to Tauranga.
 Again Henry Williams accompanied the expedition in an attempt to bring it to a peaceful conclusion.

-While the Girls' War describes the fighting at Kororāreka in March 1830, its consequences played out over the following years with the expeditions conducted by Ngāpuhi against the Te Arawa at Tauranga.
+While the Girls' War describes the fighting at Kororāreka in March 1830, its consequences played out over the following years with the expeditions conducted by the Ngāpuhi against the Te Arawa at Tauranga.

 In 1837 Pōmare II fought a three-month war with Tītore in the Bay of Islands.
 Hōne Heke fought with Tītore against Pōmare II.
 An underlying cause of the fighting was a dispute as to the boundary line of the Kororāreka block that had been surrendered as a consequence of the death of Hengi some seven years previously in the Girls’ War.